“To Return the Crown to its Place”

 Who We Are

 We know that Biblical values are the nurturing roots of first-world civilizations, and recognize the efforts of the American pioneers to give expression to those ideals in the founding documents of the United States.
-We promote these same values today, through education, advocacy, and mobilization of support within the Jewish conservative community, especially the rapidly-growing Orthodox segment.
+We promote these same values today, through education, advocacy, and mobilization of support within and beyond the Jewish conservative community.

 The CJV is keenly sensitive to our people’s history.
 We understand that the scourge of anti-Semitism hides behind many facades, and recognize it in the contemporary anti-Israel movement.
 We appreciate the friendship displayed by pro-Israel conservative groups towards the Jewish People, rather than regarding it with unjustified suspicion.